Latent Causal Modeling for 3D Brain MRI Counterfactuals: Abstract

 \section{Abstract}

 The number of samples in structural brain MRI studies is often too small to properly train deep learning models.
 Generative models show promise in addressing this issue by effectively learning the data distribution and generating high-fidelity MRI.
 However, they struggle to produce diverse, high-quality data outside the distribution defined by the training data.
 One way to address the issue is using causal models developed for 3D volume counterfactuals.
 However, accurately modeling causality in high-dimensional spaces is a challenge so that these models generally generate 3D brain MRIS of lower quality.
 To address these challenges, we propose a two-stage method that constructs a Structural Causal Model (SCM) within the latent space.
 In the first stage, we employ a VQ-VAE to learn a compact embedding of the MRI volume.
 Subsequently, we integrate our causal model into this latent space and execute a three-step counterfactual procedure using a closed-form Generalized Linear Model (GLM).
-Our experiments conducted on real-world high-resolution MRI data (1mm) demonstrate that our method can generate high-quality 3D MRI counterfactuals.
+Our experiments conducted on real-world high-resolution MRI data (1mm) provided by the Alzheimer's Disease Neuroimaging Initiative (ADNI) and the National Consortium on Alcohol and Neurodevelopment in Adolescence (NCANDA) demonstrate that our method can generate high-quality 3D MRI counterfactuals.